lausan/sudoku/README.md

 ## Technologies Used

 ### Build: Browserify
 Browserify allows you to write modular client-side code with Node-style `require()`.
 This app uses `app/app.js` as the entry point; Browserify recursively resolves dependencies and bundles the code into a single file.
+The build script for this app uses the 'standalone' option to export a global variable, which is only necessary for inspecting and debugging in the browser.

 ## Test: Testling
 Testling is an abstraction layer on top of [PhantomJS](http://phantomjs.org/), designed to work with Browserify.
 With minimal configuration in `package.json`, it runs the test suite in a headless browser.
 Each method of each class is thoroughly tested; the continuous integration status can be viewed on [Travis CI](https://travis-ci.org/nickb1080/sudoku).